asrivenki/MultiThread/README.md

 # MultiThread
 A small application in Java that shows the complete picture of mutlithread.
-Funtionalities like join, sleep, Thread group are implement.
+Funtionalities like join, sleep, Thread group are implemented.

 Application
 -----------